bkocis/DRLND_Pr_1_Navigation/report.md

 #### 2.4 Epsilon greedy action selection

 The selection of the next action after a step can be made as a random choice.
-This would correspond to something like a free exploration.
-The idea of epsilon greedy algorithm is to contain the selection of the next action based on the epsilon value, similar to a threshold value for the random choice of actions.
-When overexposed, the agent chooses same actions over and over again, which would lead to poor solutions of the environment.
+This would correspond to free exploration behavior.
+The idea of epsilon greedy algorithm is to contain the selection of the next action based on a value epsilon, similar to a threshold value for the random choice of actions.
+When the epsilon valeu is high, the agent chooses the same actions over and over again, which would lead to poor solutions of the environment.
+When the epsilon value is low, the choce of the actions are nearly random.
-The values of the epsilon can be implemented as changing values with the learning progression.
-By defining an decay and end value, the epsilon value will be updated for each learning step during the agent training.
+The values of the epsilon can change with the learning progression, by defining a decay factor and end value.
+In the implementation the epsilon value starts with high values and it is updated to a lower value for each learning step during the agent training.

 The code implementation was present in the example code used from the Lunar landing example and was not modified (in the [`dqn_agent.py`](https://github.com/bkocis/DRLND_Pr_1_Navigation/blob/master/dqn_agent.py#L82#L86).